How to Train Your Dog

 How To Begin Training Your Dog: This is Boot Camp for Dogs!

-(a) age does not matter.
-I have trained many dogs on the DOG GUARD Out of Sight fencing system as young as 10-12 weeks of age and older dogs with 100% success.
+- Age does not matter.
+I have trained many dogs on the Dog Guard Out of Sight fencing system as young as 10-12 weeks of age and older dogs with 100% success.
 We do not stimulate very young dogs in the beginning.
 We use different methods to communicate with dogs other than stimulation.

-(b) the first thing to teach your dog is to make them Work for meals.
-Waiting to eat until told is Work for a dog.
-Most dogs do not Work for their food.
+- The first thing to teach your dog is to make them work for meals.
+Waiting to eat until told is work for a dog.
+Most dogs do not work for their food.
 Food is placed on the floor and they eat whenever they want.
 They have free reign in the house.
 When we bring a dog home, we give them everything.
 We lavish them with affection.
 This is a good approach for small babies but dogs can become somewhat unbalanced and form unwanted behavior with this approach.
-Your dog needs to learn to Work for their food and realize that certain behavior makes you happy and they also get food for doing it.
+Your dog needs to learn to work for their food and realize that certain behavior makes you happy and they also get food for doing it.
 If you place food on the floor, make them sit until you release them.
 If they do not want the food, take it up and come back an hour later or wait until the next meal.
 They will not starve.
 They will learn there is a certain time they are given food and they must act in a certain way.
 This is the beginning of teaching a dog to listen to you.

-This information is part of the CORE Foundation Training program which we cover with all DOG GUARD Out of Sight
+This information is part of the CORE Foundation Training program which we cover with all Dog Guard Out of Sight fencing installations.

-**The techniques listed above are the opinions of the staff at DOG GUARD Out of Sight fencing company.
-We do not claim to be Certified dog trainers.
+The techniques listed above are the opinions of the staff at Dog Guard Out of Sight fencing company and Chuck Dubis is a certified dog trainer.

 Dog Guard Out of Sight Fencing